hmfaysal/hmfaysal-omega-theme/_posts/2018-06-15-Style-Guide-In-Action.md

 # References and Footnotes

 [^AlsoEdgeComputing]: "Developers of middleware components" is a very EGI-federation-specific way of thinking of this audience.
 What I have in mind is maintainers or product owners who want their products to live in the EOSC ecosystem.
 Even products which may live at the boundary of this ecosystem may be relevant.
+[^VEnv]: The virtualenv allows you to stay on a fixed Ansible, TestInfra and Molecule version (which will be requested during CI on the build platform), as well as ensure that the role is compatible between Python2 and Python3.
+[^MoleculeTest]: This is long-hand for `molecule test`, which will execute the full testing strategy.